mvolkmann/mvolkmann.github.com/programming/sed-article.md

 # at the end of the line with a single space.
 s/ *\\$/ /

-# Append the line to HoldSpace.
+# Append the line to the hold space.
 H

 # If the previous substitute command did replace